aravind-thalla/Student-Aravind/README.md

 # Student-Aravind
-this is my git and github tutorial
+This is my git and github tutorial
+Author - Thalla Aravind